iamhimanshuraikwar/webhook/README.md

 - `user_id`: User's unique identifier
 - `email`: User's email address
 - `event_type`: Type of event (e.g., 'no_plan_selected')
-- `email_sent`: Boolean flag indicating if email was sent
+- `processed`: Boolean flag indicating if the event has been processed (webhook triggered)
 - `created_at`: Timestamp of event creation

 ## Author

 Hmanshu Raikwar
-Founder of FigScreen
+Founder of Figscreen